jwright90/react-packt-max/README.md

 * A component in React is just a function.
 * Reach 'Passing Data via "Props"' @ 13:35
 * Learned how constants defined within a React function can be re-used in the JSX (HTML-like) code using curly braces.

+### Props
+* Data is received into the component from outside of the function.